 Sarcopenia is becoming a growing concern among health professionals due to its relationship with mortality.
 Researchers have documented a high prevalence of premature mortality among community-dwelling older adults with sarcopenia (Batsis et al., 2014; Brown et al., 2016).
-Similarly, researchers have also found that a healthy amount of muscle mass and adequate muscle performance are predictors of longevity among older adults with sarcopenia (Cesari et al., 2009; Srikanthan & Karlamangla, 2014).
-This data supports the idea that resistance training and high-intensity interval training (HIIT) strategies can be used as interventions to help improve muscle health and make daily living activities easier for older adults with or without sarcopenia.
+Similarly, researchers have also found that a healthy amount of muscle mass and adequate muscle performance are predictors of longevity among healthy older adults (Wang et al., 2019; Srikanthan & Karlamangla, 2014).
+This data supports the idea that resistance training, high-intensity interval training (HIIT) strategies, and adequate protein intake can be used as interventions to help improve or maintain muscle health and make daily living activities easier for older adults with or without sarcopenia.
+These interventions will be discussed in the upcoming sections.